 By the 1990’s FHC had outgrown Johnson Reserve, as hockey transitioned from grass to synthetic turf.
 The new synthetic turf grounds were brilliant to play on, and in 1994 the club moved to its first synthetic turf field at McIvor Reserve, Yarraville.

 We shared a pavilion with the Yarraville Glory Soccer Club whi took the western side, FHC taking the eastern side.

 By 2000, the Club had expanded moving the Soccer Club to its exisiting location.
 We built a second synthetic turf ground and claimed the whole pavilion area.
-Three life members and a Board member (the Gale, Coster, Speed and Johnstone families) asisted the club by helping with a short term loan that the club had to raise because the Council was in debt, and the bank would not lend the club the money (council would not go guarantor).
+Three life members (the Gale, Coster and Speed families) asisted the club by helping with a short term loan that the club had to raise because the Council was in debt, and the bank would not lend the club the money (council would not go guarantor).
 The club paid the loan back to these generous contributors.
 As had often been the case Life Member Brendan Sheehan has also secured Council and State Govournment funding for this project.

 In 2002 Alby returned to the Board as the Grounds and Pavilion Director for the next 11 years.
 This was around the time the junior training area nicknamed ‘the cage’ was built.

 There wasn’t a job too big or small for Alby to tackle.
 A storeroom, affectionately known as ‘Alby’s Room’ would house every tool, nail, screw and knick knack required to fix almost anything around the Club.
 There were regular maintenance and works gigs where Alby would be seen at the club on a Friday with various helpers.

 Neil Coster and Lorraine Quinlan (who ran the canteen and cleaned FHC for a number of years) would also be there of a Friday.
 Life Member Graham Whinney would help Alby on a Friday also and various volunteers and helpers would stop by.